bash-my-aws/bash-my-aws/README.md

 Authenticate to AWS in a terminal that has `bash-my-aws` loaded.
 You should now be able to explore the commands.

+We'll start off with `stack` commands as an example but there are many other resource types supported.
+Checkout the full list in `~/.bash-my-aws/functions`

 With aliases (or sourced functions) :

 ```ShellSession